TheCrazyLion/League-of-Legends/README.md

-League of Legends patch 12.21 offsets
+League of Legends patch 12.21 offsets.

 Not many for now but will add more and more evetually.